Kyle Eckel: Philadelphia Eagles

 Eckel was signed by his hometown Philadelphia Eagles on October 21, 2008.
 He played much of the season as a special teams starter and short yardage running back.
 Eckel was named the most valuable special teams performer in a divisional round playoff victory against the New York Giants at the Meadowlands.

 New Orleans Saints

-On October 29, 2009 the New Orleans Saints announced that they had signed Eckel to their roster.
+On October 29, 2009, the New Orleans Saints announced that they had signed Eckel to their roster.
 Eckel was primarily a fullback and special teams player on the 2009 Saints that won Super Bowl XLIV against the Indianapolis Colts, 31–17.

 Denver Broncos

 Eckel was signed by the Denver Broncos on June 4, 2010.
 He was waived/injured on June 17, and subsequently placed on injured reserve on June 21.

+After football

+In 2014, four years after leaving the NFL, Eckel was named the color analyst for the West Chester University football team, a school a few miles south of his native Philadelphia.
+He also became an assistant football coach for Malvern Prep.
+At the same time, Eckel was on the zoning board in Marlton, N.J.